- Cot available

 Porthleven, near the ancient market town of Helston, is a fusion of working village and holiday resort.
 For those that enjoy an inspirational coastal walk, the south-west coastal footpath is on the doorstep, en-route to Lands End in the west and The Lizard in the south.
 Within easy driving distance, the historic port of Penzance and the sublime beaches at Porthcurno, Praa Sands and Marazion, all nestling in Mounts Bay, are easy must-do day-trips.

 Over two floors.
 Two bedrooms: 1 x king-size double.
 1 x twin.
 Bathroom with bath, shower over, basin and WC.
-Open plan living area with kitchen, dining and sitting area with wood burning stove.
+Open plan living area with kitchen, dining and sitting area.
 Conservatory/entrance.

-Night storage, convector heating and wood burning stove.
+Night storage, convector heating.
 Electric oven and hob, microwave, fridge, washing machine, dishwasher, TV, DVD.
-Fuel and power inc. in rent.
+Power inc. in rent.
 Bed linen and towels inc.in rent.
-Cot, highchair and stairgate available.
+Cot, highchair and stair gate available.
 Roadside parking nearby or public car park.
 Enclosed paved garden.
 Sorry, no pets and no smoking.
 Shops and pubs 10 mins walk.